Save WordPress email attachments

 Keep in mind that the attachment files are associated with the email log.
 So if you delete the email log, the corresponding attachments will also be deleted from your web hosting account.

+What if you want to download all attachments at once?
 Let’s see how we can export attachments easily using WP Mail SMTP.

-6. Export Attachments From the Email Log
+Step 6: Export Attachments From the Email Log

 WP Mail SMTP lets you export the email log and attachments in CSV, XLSX, and EML format.
 The process is slightly different for EML, so we’ll show you how to do it both ways.

 To create your export file, head over to WP Mail SMTP » Tools.
+Then, click on the Export tab at the top.

 Export tab in WP mail SMTP